inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 :Jakarta: BPBD DKI Jakarta (Regional Disaster Managers) and |BNPB| (National
-    Disaster Managers) with assistance from |GoA|, the World Bank, UNOCHA, HOT and University of Indonesia held workshops in each of Jakarta's 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.
+    Disaster Managers) with assistance from |GoA|, the World Bank, UNOCHA, HOT and University of Indonesia held workshops in each of Jakarta's six districts in order to help village heads map their community boundaries and major infrastructure.
-    Over 500 representatives from Jakarta's 267 Villages participated in these workshops and have mapped an impressive 6,000 buildings and all 2,668 sub-village boundaries (Rukun Warga-RW).
+    Over 500 representatives from Jakarta's 267 villages participated in these workshops and have mapped an impressive 6,000 buildings and all 2,668 sub-village boundaries (Rukun Warga-RW).
     For more information go to `AIFDR Website <http://www.aifdr.org/?p=619>`_